NULabNortheastern/digitalassignmentshowcase/website-building/fa24-fuchs-grmn1101-wordpress/readme.md

 Professor Carolin Fuchs

 ## Summary of Module
-This module will cover creating and designing a website using WordPress.
+This module will cover creating and designing a website using WordPress or Wix.
 It demonstrates how to sign up for an account with WordPress and how to create a website with best practices.

 ## Learning Goals
-- Understand the particular choices made when building a map
-- Understand the layout and choices available through WordPress
 - Articulate your intended audience and design choices to appeal to that audience
 - Understand the layout and choices available through WordPress
-- Articulate your intended audience and design choices to appeal to that audience

 ## Learning Objectives
 - Create a WordPress website
-- Use specific CMS features, like the “Add” function
+- Use specific CMS features, like making menus and choosing themes
-- Create a blog section on the WordPress website
+- Publish a page or post on the WordPress website

 ## Materials for Module